sylviahipp/KukulaHipp/README.md

     * Naming of all files are as downloaded directly from the source
 - `~/Data/Metadata`: Includes all metadata files published in support of the datasets used in our analyses
     * Naming of all files are as downloaded directly from the source and correspond to the respective dataset
-- `~/Exploratory`: Includes .Rmd files used for initial data exploration to narrow down content of our analyses.
+- `~/Exploratory`: Includes .Rmd files used for initial data exploration to narrow down the content of our analyses.
-- `~/Images`: Contains images used in our final report.
+- `~/Images`: Contains images used as references in our final report.

 ## Metadata